damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### Zendesk SLA settings and Breach alerts

-SLA's are set as Business Rules within Zendesk.
-For more information, please refer to the specific [Zendesk](/handbook/support/knowledge-base/categories/zendesk)  page.
+SLAs are set as Business Rules within Zendesk.
+For more information, please refer to the specific [Zendesk](/handbook/support/knowledge-base/categories/zendesk/zendesk_tips.html) page.

 ## How we're doing